mp-github-acc/PrincessPower_Project/README.md

 # PrincessPower_Project

-We will be simulating rocket launching sequences or SpaceX!
+We will be simulating rocket launching sequences of SpaceX!

 - Group name: Princess Power
 - Group number: 21